 Dry clean the fabric like you would the final garment.
 If you are would like a diy remedy to dry cleaning use a baby shampoo and hand wash in cool water (test a small piece first).
 Check out the post on washing and caring for silk.

 Then lay it out flat to dry without wringing it.
 Just before it is completely dry use a medium hot iron to press out the wrinkles.
-Now your silk is ready to be cut and sewn.
+(Use a press cloth to press) Now your silk is ready to be cut and sewn.
+Prewash lining material as well if you intend to use it.

-For cutting big silk pattern pieces, If the silk is thin I would put paper under it while cutting to give some weight.
-Some suggests sandwiching silk fabric between papers and I found it a very good idea.
+For cutting big silk pattern pieces, if the silk is thin, I would put paper under it while cutting to give some weight.
+Some suggest sandwiching silk fabric between papers and I found it a very good idea.
 Just pin along the very edges to keep them in place.

 Use very sharp thin pins for silks (reserve them for delicate smooth fabrics so they never dull).
 This will prevent the pin marks and thread snags on silk